The Lawn Techs Blog

-All lawn fertilizers (synthetic or organic-based) are for the most part safe.
+All lawn fertilizers are for the most part safe.
 Kids and dogs do not eat fertilizers, even if the pellets tasted like candy it would be very difficult to impossible to locate the pellets and then pick them up and ingest them.
-You can roll around on your lawn after synthetic fertilizer is applied and you will be fine.

-All lawn pesticides ( synthetic or organic-based) are registered and labeled by the state and the EPA.
-They are labeled to be used on residential lawns however they all have risks if not used properly.
+All lawn pesticides are registered and labeled by the state and the EPA.
+No product label will indicate "safe" and they all have risks if not used properly.
 Most of these risks are to protect the applicator and the environment.
 This is why lawn care companies and employees are licensed and regulated.
-At The Lawn Techs, we follow the registered product label guidelines and provide the public with the safest treatment possible.

 Climate is controlled at ground level by turf grasses as they cool temperatures appreciably, thus working as exterior "air conditioners."

 Dust and smoke particles from the atmosphere are trapped by turf which helps keep the air cleaner.

 Noise is absorbed by grass areas which cut down on excessive sound, a growing problem in urban areas.

 For example, grassed slopes beside lowered expressways reduce noise by 8-10 decibels.